Cyb3rDef3nd3r5/overthewire-bandit-walkthrough/level-12/solution.md

 In the real world, installers and firmware updates are often "nested"—a compressed archive inside a compressed archive.
 Mastering this workflow is essential for malware analysis and system administration.

 ---

-**You’ve officially cleared the "Basics" section of Bandit!
-Level 13 moves into SSH Private Keys and identity files.
-Ready to see how servers authenticate without passwords?**